AlainParadis/designschool/_topics/retouching-fundamentals.md

   ### Skin Smoothing

   We'll explore the best process for smoothing skin.
-It's documented in the video tutorial in the playlist above.
 These are the steps:

   Before we start, we'll make a new composite layer by targeting all the layers, then holding Option while going to <span class="command">Layers > Merge Visible</span>.